 LARGE RED DAMSELFLY AND BELTED BEAUTY MOTH

 The site, a designated Site of Special Scientific Interest (SSSI), is renowned for its acidic wetlands and two mature schwingmoors.
 Almost immediately, we were treated to our first Green Hairstreak butterflies of the year, and by the time we left, we had counted them in double digits.
-A few day-flying moths, including Common Heaths, also flitted past, adding to the morning’s charm.
+A few day-flying moths, including Common Heaths, also flitted past.

 Green Hairstreak

-Despite our excitement, our search for damselflies proved more challenging.
+Our search for damselflies proved more challenging.
 Overcast skies and cooler temperatures meant the insects were elusive.
-Just as we were heading back to the car, luck intervened—a Large Red Damselfly flew across our path and landed nearby, giving us a perfect view.
+Just as we were heading back to the car, luck intervened: a Large Red Damselfly flew across our path and landed nearby, giving us a perfect view.

 My first sighting of a Large Red damselfly